wojciechGaudnik/Simnigma/README.md

             # todo simnigma -rsa             Lock and anlock with rsa keys

 Examples:   simnigma.py -K your_key_name 2048
-                First you need to create a random key, 2048 it is size in bit simnigma.py -R your_rotors_name 20
+                First you need to create a random key, 2048 it is size in bit.
+The Key will be saved in /keys diroctory of simnigma simnigma.py -R your_rotors_name 20
                 Then you have to create a random 8-bit rotors, 8bit is the default setting for files, 20 is the number of rotors